effect-ts-app/docs/README.md

 Compiler extensions through ts-plus are [recommended](https://dev.to/effect-ts/the-case-for-ts-18b3), yet not required.
 It allows for a compiler/type driven development, where often, if it compiles, your program is probably quite correct :) Reducing the need for boilerplate testing and providing you a level of confidence out of the box.

+We aim to provide defaults in the box which are useful to 80% of the apps you want to build.

 ## Models and Resources

 All data modeling is [Schema](https://github.com/effect-ts-app/libs/tree/main/packages/schema) based.
 It powers the strong domain modelling, RPC (client+api controllers), database schema, input/form schemas, providing a single source of truth for all models and refined primitives.